Ziad-Tawfik/NodeJs-MongoDB-on-Google-Kubernetes-Engine-GKE-/README.md

-# Highly Available NodeJs App Connected to MongoDB on Google Kubernetes Engine (GKE)
+# Deploy a highly Available NodeJs App Connected to MongoDB on Google Kubernetes Engine (GKE) Using Terraform & Jenkins

 ![Architecture](/Images/gcp-arch-jenkins-gke.png)

 In this project I will deploy a simple Node.js web application **(stateless)** that interacts with a highly available MongoDB **(stateful)** replicated across **3 zones** and consisting of **1** primary and **2** secondaries.

-Notes:
+**Notes:**
 - Only the **Management VM (private)** will have access to internet through the **NAT**.
 - The **GKE cluster (private)** will NOT have access to the internet.
 - The **Management VM** will be used to manage the **GKE cluster** and **build/push** images to the **Artifact Registry**.